MM Alam: Confronting corruption and subsequent retirement

-By mid-1981, rumors of corruption were circulating within the Air Force, including allegations against Air Chief Marshal Anwar Shamim, the Chief of Air Staff.
-Reportedly, Shamim had purchased a ranch in the United States for $500,000 and "nobody had the courage to inform or question the CAS about this".
-According to several sources, motivated by loyalty and a strong commitment to integrity, Air Commodore M.M.
-Alam confronted Shamim directly and recommended that an investigation be conducted.
+By mid-1981, rumors of corruption were circulating within the Air Force, including allegations against Air Chief Marshal Anwar Shamim, the Chief of Air Staff (CAS).
+Reportedly, he had purchased a ranch in the United States for $500,000 and "nobody had the courage to inform or question the CAS about this".
+According to several sources, motivated by loyalty and a strong commitment to integrity, Air Commodore Alam confronted Shamim directly and recommended that an investigation be conducted.
 Rather, Shamim authored a negative Annual Confidential Report (ACR) on Alam at the end of the year, questioning his character and combat record.

 Alam brought the corruption allegations against Shamim to the attention of President General Zia-ul-Haq, who, after listening to him, responded "I am the Chief Martial Law Administrator, Chief of Army Staff, Chairman Joint Chief of Staff Committee, President and Chief Executive of the country, you think I do not know what you are telling me."
 Alam replied "Under these circumstances, I am very concerned for Pakistan and I refuse to serve any longer."
-To hush up the matter, Alam was prematurely retired and honourably discharged from service.
+To hush up the matter, he was prematurely retired and honourably discharged from service.
 Air Marshal Ayaz Ahmed Khan, who was then Vice Chief of Air Staff (VCAS), later lamented Alam's forced retirement while remarking that the Air Force had lost a "competent officer of unblemished integrity".

 Alam felt hurt with the way he was treated and refused to accept his pension even though he had no other source of income.
-Commander (r) Abdul Qayum Khan criticised Air Marshal (r) Ayaz, stating that as the VCAS—second only to the Air Chief in seniority—he couldn't have been so helpless and could have done much more to support Alam.
-He added that even a few voluntary retirement requests in protest by Alam's colleagues might have been a powerful response to the mistreatment he faced.
+Retd Commander Abdul Qayum Khan of the Pakistan Navy, criticised Air Marshal (r) Ayaz, stating that as the VCAS—second only to the Air Chief in seniority—he couldn't have been so helpless and could have done much more to support Alam.
+He added that even a few voluntary retirement requests in protest by colleagues might have been a powerful response to the mistreatment Alam faced.

 In an attempt to appease him, General Zia-ul-Haq offered him the role of Pakistan Ambassador to Australia and the chairmanship of the Institute of Strategic Studies Islamabad, both of which he rejected.
 Alam had written a letter of appeal to General Zia to contest his retirement.
 When Zia did not respond, Alam later remarked, "I refused to accept the pension since he didn't accept my letter."